QUT: A Unit Testing Framework for Quantum Subroutines: Usage example for QUT

 The lines 1-4 of the scripts are library imports.
 On the line 3, the script imports \texttt{AerSimulator} from the module \texttt{qiskit-aer}, which provides a high-performance quantum backend simulator.
 The QUT framework provides a Python module called \texttt{qut}, which is imported on line 4.

 At lines 8-20, the script defines two subroutines intended as inputs for unit testing: \texttt{subroutine\_correct()}, which serves as a reference implementation and is expected to generate a Bell state when initialized with the input $\vert 00 \rangle$; and \texttt{subroutine\_error()}, which includes an intentionally introduced fault for testing purposes -- specifically, a quantum gate is incorrectly applied to the wrong qubit index, simulating a common implementation error.
-The corresponding circuit diagrams are depicted in Figure~\ref{fig:circuits}.

 The testing environment along with test cases are defined by the user-defined class \texttt{MyTest}, line 23.
 The class \texttt{MyTest} is a subclass of the class \texttt{QUTest}, which serves as the test orchestrator and is provided by the module \texttt{qut}.
 The base class \texttt{QUTest} automatically detects and collects all test cases, infers the testing context from the arguments of polymorphic assertion functions, and selects and executes the appropriate testing protocol.
 Methods of \texttt{MyTest} whose names begin with \texttt{test} are interpreted as test cases.
 The \texttt{setUp()} method is used to initialize variables that are shared across all tests.